Your pain pattern,

 These people may complain of pain in the shoulder while sleeping on that side, especially when the arm is pulled up and forward so that the border of the lat is pressed into the ribs.
-Some talk about the “only position” in which they can get comfortable to sleep as the low back pain may wake them as well.
+Some talk about the “only position” in which they can get comfortable to sleep, is on their stomach, as the low back pain may wake them as well.

 The referral in the low back is usually described as “stiffness” or some sort of restricted motion when bending to the opposite side.
 It is seldom described as pain, except when this becomes very active or when the muscle is compressed by sitting in a hard-back chair or sleeping on it.

+Often, these people have already tried a number of things stretches, exercises and therapy without success.
 This muscle is often missed in the assessment of shoulder problems and low back problems as it is not thought of as being either.
-Also, this is one of those muscles, like sartorius, that is long and easy to keep loose by unconsciously adapting posture.
 When the right combination of moves occurs this muscle unexpectedly stretches and the referral is experienced.

 How You Activate and Intensify This Pain Pattern